ADHD Limerence: I Develop Feelings Quickly

 Prioritize other relationships

 Limerence can lead to individuals neglecting their other relationships, such as family connections and friendships.
 They may spend most of their time with the person to whom they’re attracted and forget to check in with others or spend time with them.
-This abandonment of other relationships might hurt loved ones and lead to rifts that are difficult to resolve.
+This abandonment of other relationships from limerence might hurt loved ones and lead to rifts that are difficult to resolve.
 You might prioritize other relationships with the following actions:

 • Be fully present when you’re with other loved ones, avoiding talking to your partner or love interest while you’re with them.